 30.08.13.
 Quake trashed, abandoned, Christchurch Town Hall, Kilmore St. Town Hall was repaired in 2016

 Combining the Convention Centre & Theatre Precinct (CCDU's name was "Performing Arts Precinct") as one Quake Memorial bldg, or Bog Theatre bldg, or whatever, was win-win.
-NZ govt got its Convention Centre, Christchurch theatre buffs got new theatres, & heritage fanatics got dead horse Town Hall.
+NZ National govt got its Convention Centre, Christchurch theatre buffs got new theatres, & heritage fanatics got dead horse Town Hall.

 Why wasn't CERA consulting theatre buffs?
 The status of post quake, Christchurch CBD theatres was a mess, not only because of quake damages, but because there was no coordination or mediation between Council's & CERA's machinations.
 They'd been squabbling ever since the quakes.
 So far CERA had instigated 2 Crown observers / managers to interfere with Council's decisions.
 Brownlee had called mayor Parker a "Clown."
 Parker was not standing for re-election.
 CERA had instigated an expensive Council "communications" review, although Council communications with the public were still crap since the review.
 CERA had instigated town clerk Marryatt's demise over Council's poor bldg consents processing.
-Post quakes in 2012, there were public protests about Council's poor performance.
+In 2012, there were public protests about Council's poor performance.

 The fact that CERA demanded resolution of Town Hall's future just before the Council election stank.
 The fact that Council just affirmed its former $127.5m restoration spend without any future for the Court Theatre & other performing arts organizations stank.
-Mayor Parker & councillors flapped around in terminal funk.
+Mayor Parker & councillors flapped in terminal funk.

 $127,500,000.00 to restore the quake junked Town Hall on Avon River bank meant throwing $127.5m into a liquefactioned, riverside bog.
 The Town Hall used to have good acoustics in the main hall, but bad acoustics in the James Hay Theatre.
-Never mind cost blowouts & rates increases for years to pay for restoration above insurance pay out.
+Never mind cost blowouts & rates increases for years to pay for restoration, above insurance pay out.